-Between April 15 and June 30, apply to the retreat by clicking on the button below, or at our Submittable page.
+Apply to the retreat by clicking on the button below, or at our Submittable page.
 You will provide a cover letter, answer a few questions, and submit a brief writing sample of either 5–7 pages of poetry or up to 10 pages of prose.
 Once you apply, you can expect to hear a status of your application within a few weeks.

 Registration and Fees